-You'll walk away with a basic understanding of these issues, and tools that will guide you to recognise family violence, providing you the foundations to assess what you can do as an individual or group to prevent family violence.
+You'll walk away with a basic understanding of these issues, and tools that will guide you to recognise family violence, providing you with the foundations to assess what you can do as an individual or group to prevent family violence.

-Then you can enrol in a Brothers Standing Tall awareness session in your community via this website.
 Find out where Brother Standing Tall sessions are going to be held in your state and territory and click on your preferred session to begin the sign-up process.